-- Agriculture, forestry, fishing and mining (primary sector)

-- Manufacturing (secondary sector)

-- Trade (tertiary sector)
+- Agriculture, forestry, fishing and mining (primary sector) - Manufacturing (secondary sector) - Trade and commercial services (tertiary sector)

-- Services (quaternary sector).

 The specific nature of these activities for each sector determines the resources for the company and the investments that need to be made.

 Typical for the primary sector is that hardly any raw materials are used; nature is the source of production.